KU Student Housing Handbook

 Personalization of Contracted Space

 Residents are not permitted to make modifications–whether structural, electrical, or plumbing–to the facilities, nor to attempt any construction or remodeling, no matter how minor.
-No furniture may be removed from residents' rooms, including double rooms as singles.
+No furniture or bed parts may be removed from residents' rooms, including double rooms as singles.

 Residents are not allowed to decorate any wall or other surface with paint, wallpaper, paneling, or contact paper.
 If you believe walls need repainting, complete a service request.
 If facility staff determine such work is needed, it can be scheduled.

 Residents who wish to personalize their rooms must exercise good judgment to ensure their personal safety as well as the safety of others living in the community.
-Student Housing asks that residents be aware of the impact some symbols, words, and imagery can have on the community based on identities and experience.
+Housing & Residence Life asks that residents be aware of the impact some symbols, words, and imagery can have on the community based on identities and experience.
 The following guidelines should be followed:

-- Excessive amounts of flammable material is prohibited
+2. Excessive amounts of flammable material are prohibited.

-- Open flame decorations (i.e. candles, oil lamps, and incense) are prohibited. *If needed for religious or cultural practices, please meet with the staff in your building to discuss an exception*
+4. Open flame decorations (i.e. candles, oil lamps, and incense) are prohibited. *If needed for religious or cultural practices, please meet with the Complex Director/Hall Coordinator staff in your building to discuss an exception.*

 Lofted and Bunked Beds